LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 14)

+- continuing: t.finish_module not getting set on amd if the module is on the stack. when i changed con repr, i changed `c0.bits.i += c1.bits.i * m;` to `c0.set_bits(c1.bits() * m);`, which is super not the same, just didn't matter because const folding happens earlier so you adding a symbol and a number doesn't show up.
+- made Target.caller_saved a bit mask instead of an array

 ## (Jun 13)

 - need to make fold_constants optional if it's going to be using the module binary format,